Pirates’ Pablo Reyes banned 80 games for positive drug test

 Reyes, a 26-year-old outfielder and infielder, made his major league debut in September 2018 and hit .293 with three homers and seven RBIs in 63 plate appearances.

 He hit .203 with two homers and 19 RBIs in 157 plate appearances for the Pirates last year and batted .286 with 10 homers and 30 RBIs in 191 plate appearances at Triple-A Indianapolis.
 He was on the Pirates’ 40-man roster before he was designated for assignment on Jan.
 9 to clear a roster spot when outfielder Guillermo Heredia was signed.
-Reyes was sent outright to Indianapolis.
+Reyes was sent outright to Indianapolis on Jan.
+16.

 Reyes did not have a statement, the players’ association said.